 In most pillows, the feathers are in the middle to provide firmer support, while the down is on the outer edges of the pillow to provide the right level of softness.
 Those who find they are allergic to down or feathers might opt for a down alternative, which is simply puffballs of polyester that mimic the feel of down.

 How a person sleeps can help determine the best feather pillows for their bed.
 The idea is to keep the neck and back in alignment as much as possible for maximum relaxation and comfort.
-Side sleepers need a higher “loft,” or height and firmness, to keep this alignment.
+Side sleepers need a pillow with relatively high “loft”—a combination of pillow height and firmness—to keep this alignment.

 It all depends upon spinal alignment, and sometimes a higher loft isn’t a good thing, such as with those who sleep on their backs or stomachs most of the time.
 Those who sleep on their sides are the ones who need the higher loft.